 Why property assessment value is not the sale value of a home

-However, your property tax assessment reflects the estimated market value of you property on July 1st of the previous year, and the home’s physical condition as of December 1st, the year before.
+First of all, Calgary’s property tax assessment reflects the estimated market value of your property on July 1st of the previous year, and the home’s physical condition as of December 1st, the year before.

-The City of Calgary uses mass appraisal techniques to determine your property assessment, under the market value standard.
+To determine the value of a home, The City of Calgary uses mass appraisal techniques.
 The definition of market value is the most probable price a property would sell for, on the open market as of July 1 (the year before), as a validation date.
+Calgary’s real estate market is a volatile market, and values can change in a few months time.

 To determine the market (assessed) value of your home, the city of Calgary uses one of three ways, depending on the type of property: